“Unpretentious but luxurious eco-lodges for 2-4 with alfresco bathtubs and saunas, perched high on a hill overlooking the Oa peninsula in Islay”

 - Visit The American Monument at Mull of Oa: a memorial to sailors lost at sea during the First World War

-- Arrange a sunset photographic tour with Islay Stalking, where you’ll shoot deer with your camera
+- Visit a local golf course or arrange a sunset photographic tour with Islay Stalking, where you’ll shoot deer with your camera

 - Enjoy an in-room massage or ask about the spa treatment packages